More on Starship Troopers, Robert A. Heinlein’s 1959 handbook of civics and military organization.

 Armed Forces and moral superiority

-The best thing is that not only are Heinlein’s MI officers skilled, rose through the ranks rather than being some aristocratic scions, and are deadly warriors, but this is a result of moral superiority.
+The best thing in the book is that not only are Heinlein’s MI officers skilled, rose through the ranks rather than being aristocratic scions, and are deadly warriors, but this is a result of moral superiority.
 The Sky Marshall dies in combat on Klendathu, his last act is to throw an injured trooper on the escape vehicle.
 The Sky Marhsall is the best of the best, and he sacrifices his own life to save that of a lowly soldier.

 Moral superiority leads directly to being a deadly warrior.
 We see this several times in the book, like when Rico and his recruit friends go on leave in Vancouver, get jumped by some local toughs, and absolutely dismember them.
+Rico and his friends are morally superior to the local deliquents, which leads to deadly hand-to-hand combat skills.

 The concepts of “cognitive bias”, ergonomics, bounded rationality, and other biological and mathematical limitations on human thought hadn’t really had an impact on society in 1959, much less on Heinlein himself.
 If you couldn’t handle some large amount of simultaenous inputs, you were a moral failure.
 We get this message loud and clear when Rico describes his stint as a “3rd lieutenant”.